 - staffing

 - recruitment and selection

 - safeguarding

 - management of medical emergencies

 - infection prevention and control and decontamination

 - radiography

 - clinical record recording arrangements

 - health promotion

 - management and governance arrangements

 - maintenance arrangements

-Areas for improvement identified at the last care inspection were reviewed and assessment of compliance recorded as met, partially met, or not met.
+Areas for improvement identified at the last care inspection were reviewed and assessment of compliance recorded as 'met', 'partially met', or 'not met'.

-The findings of the inspection were provided to the practice manager at the conclusion of the inspection and to Mrs Saulters by telephone on 11 September 2017.
+The findings of the inspection were provided to Ms Lapping at the conclusion of the inspection.